The Plains, Virginia

 The Plains is a small incorporated town in Fauquier County, Virginia, United States.
 The population was 245 as of the 2020 census, up from 217 at the 2010 census.
 It is centered on the intersection of VA 55 (John Marshall Highway) and VA 245 (Old Tavern Road).
 The town of The Plains is situated off I-66.
 As of November 2024, the mayor of The Plains is Lori Sisson.

 History

 In the 18th century, the Colony of Virginia progressively expanded westward and allowed Europeans to begin to construct settlements in the area.
 Before and during the Civil War, the area was called "White Plains" on maps and a Post Office was named "The Plains" in 1831.
 A two-story house, with a blacksmith's shop above, was built in 1852.
-During the Civil War, John S. Mosby and his Mosby's Raiders used The Plains as part of their raiding area they controlled.
+During the Civil War, John S. Mosby and his Mosby's Raiders used The Plains as part of the raiding area they controlled.
 The Plains was incorporated as a town in 1910.